fusion-jena/data-augmentation-ner-legal/README.md

 - Next, the dataset has to be downloaded from [here](https://github.com/elenanereiss/Legal-Entity-Recognition/tree/master/data).
 - The `ler.conll` file has to be renamed to `train.txt` and put into a folder called `LER_dataset` in the root folder.
 - Empty `test.txt` and `dev.txt` files should be created in the `LER_dataset`.
-- Finally, `python generate_datasets.py` can be executed in the root folder to split the dataset into train (70%) and test (15%) and dev sets (15%) and create the training-split fractions.
+- Finally, `python generate_datasets.py` can be executed in the root folder to split the dataset into train (70%), test (15%), and dev sets (15%) and create the training-split fractions.
 - The resulting datasets will be saved in the `src/datasets` folder.
 - **This can be done using the following commands:**